ethmacc/CASA0022_TerRanger/README.md

 instead of ```flutter install```

-If you wish to load data from the 3 hikes that were conducting during the course of this project, find them in the folder ```Data/database_backups/``` and load them into your app by using the function on the backups screen.
+If you wish to load data from the 3 hikes that were conducted during the course of this project, find them in the folder ```Data/database_backups/``` and load them into your app by using the load backup function on the backups screen.

 #### Algorithms
 The distance array (from the VL53L5CX sensors) to point-cloud algorithm is based on scaling a list of vectors that point to each of the grid points in the sensor's field of view.
 This was tested and visualised initially in the Python notebooks  ```/Data/byte_decoder.ipynb``` and ```/Data/byte_decoder_4x4.ipynb```, which can also be used for further development.